"But where and how are you going to spend the winter in Canada with a trailer? "

-We have come to realize that winter is harsh in Quebec, and the demand for winter camping is really not enough for establishments to choose suitable and expensive facilities.
-As temperatures can drop to -30 ° C, water pipes therefore tend to freeze easily if they are not buried sufficiently and / or very well insulated…
+We ended up realizing that winters are harsh in Quebec, and the demand for winter camping is really not enough for establishments to opt for adapted and expensive facilities.
+Temperatures can drop to -30°C, so water pipes easily tend to freeze if they are not sufficiently buried and/or very well insulated...

-To believe that we had forgotten all the famous signs "closed for the season" that we could see on our road in similar periods ...
-Or was it a surplus of optimism perhaps!
+To believe that we had forgotten all the famous signs “closed for the season” that we had seen on our way in similar periods… Or was it a surplus of optimism perhaps?!